me-when102/nowayCAS/README.md

   - `.toString()` → clean pretty-printed Unicode
   - `.toLaTeX()` → ready for docs/export
   - `.toDAGString()` & `.toASTRepresentation()` → debugging/power-user tools
-- **Modular design** → easy to extend with new rules, parsers, or backends
+- **Modular design** → carefully structured to handle new features in the long-term.

 All of this runs natively in Roblox Studio - no external services needed.

 ## How to Use?
-nowayCAS exposes a simple, expressive external API for parsing, manipulating, differentiating, simplifying, evaluating, and printing symbolic expressions.
+nowayCAS exposes a simple, expressive eternal API for manipulating symbolic expressions in many different ways.
 Everything begins with `nowayCAS.new(...)`, which parses a string into an immutable expression tree.

 ### 1. Parsing Expressions and Equations